coreos/torcx/Documentation/schemas/image-manifest-v0.md

   Manifest content.
 - value/bin: array of string, arbitrary length.
   List of absolute paths for binaries to be propagated under torcx bin directory.
+- value/network: array of string, arbitrary length.
+  List of absolute paths of networkd units to be propagated under networkd runtime directory.
+This can reference single unit-files as well as directories (e.g. for ".conf" dropins)
 - value/units: array of string, arbitrary length.
   List of absolute paths of units to be propagated under systemd runtime directory.
 This can reference single unit-files as well as directories (e.g. for ".wants" and ".requires")